gridonic/JsonResponse/README.md

 ## JsonResponse

-We differentiate between two different types of Responses:
+We have two different types of Responses:
 * SuccessJsonResponse
 * ErrorJsonResponse